tderrien/FEELnc/README.md

 **- INPUT :**

-It makes use of the intrinsic properties of input sequences (ORF and mRNA sizes, k-mer frequencies...) based on 2 training files:
+It makes use of the intrinsic properties of input sequences (ORF coverage and mRNA sizes, k-mer frequencies...) based on 2 training files:

 	- known_mRNA.gtf (or .fa)   : a set of known protein_coding transcripts